kkentia/Multimodal-Emotion-Recognition/README.md

 ---
 **Running the FER + SER + Godot Bridge (`FER_SER_UI_godot_bridge.py`)**

 The bridge requires the trained SER model weights, which are too large for git.
-Download `model.safetensors` from **[ADD LINK HERE]** and place it in the following folder (the folder already exists after cloning):
+Download `model.safetensors` from **[(https://drive.switch.ch/index.php/s/5IOTren9xu2a6A2)]** and place it in the following folder (the folder already exists after cloning):

 ```
 Multimodal-Emotion-Recognition/